-- A useful but superficial survey of constitutional developments in Malaya till the formation of Malaysia is B. Simandjuntak, Malayan Federation, Kuala Lumpur, 1969. - On party politics and elections in Sarawak and Sabah, refer R.O.
-Tilman's 'Elections in Sarawak', Asian Survey, October 1963; 'The Alliance Pattern in Malaysian Politics: Borneo Variations on a Theme', South Atlantic Quarterly, Winter 1964; and 'The Sarawak Political Scene', Pacific Affairs, Winter 1964-5; C.P.
-Bradley's 'Communal Politics in Malaysian Borneo', Western Political Quarterly, March 1968; and M. Roffs 'The Rise and Demise of Kadazan Nationalism', Journal of Southeast Asian History, September 1969. - The elections in Malaya have attracted extensive scholarly attention.
+&lt;sup>4 A useful but superficial survey of constitutional developments in Malaya till the formation of Malaysia is B. Simandjuntak, Malayan Federation, Kuala Lumpur, 1969.

+On party politics and elections in Sarawak and Sabah, refer R.O.
+Tilman's 'Elections in Sarawak', Asian Survey, October 1963; 'The Alliance Pattern in Maysian Politics: Borneo Variations on a Theme, 'South Arlantic Quarterly, Winter 1964, and 'The Sarawak Political Scene,' Pacific Affairs, Winter 19645; C.P.
+Bradley's 'Communal Politics in Malaysian Borneo', Western Political Quarterly, March 1968; and M. Roffs 'The Rise and Demise of Kadazan Nationalism', Journal of Southeast Asian History, September 1969.

+&lt;sup>6 The elections in Malaya have attracted extensive scholarly attention.
 In 1964, they were the object of a Rockefeller Foundation-sponsored study by R.S.
 Milne and K.J.
 Ratnam from the Department of Political Science,

-1969 campaign, there were the usual rumours and, yet, when the results were known, the Opposition parties made massive gains.
+1969 campaign, there was the usual crop of rumours and yet when the results were known, the Opposition parties made massive gains.
 This should disprove any accusation of partiality against the Federal Election Commission.
-In Borneo, the 1963 local elections were made the subject of investigation by a United Nations team.
-The team reported to U Thant that the electoral registers were properly compiled, the votes properly polled and counted, and sufficient freedom offered to the political parties to organize and express themselves.
+In Borneo, the 1963 local elections were made the subject of investigation by a United Nations team. \The team reported to U Thant that the electoral registers were properly compiled, the votes properly polled and counted and sufficient freedom offered to the political parties to organize and express themselves.

 From 1955 onwards, the Alliance Party was in power in the federal capital.
 This party maintained a high regard for the principles of legality and legitimacy.
-Only those who had been properly elected, whether to the local council, state assembly or federal parliament, were allowed to hold office.
-This legal scrupulousness reflected, in part, the great respect of the federal and state civil bureaucracies for the rule of law.
-It is true that Dato Rahman Ya'akub and Taib Mahmud were given ministerial appointments in May 1969 despite the fact that their terms as MPs had expired and they had not yet been given new mandates by their Sarawak constituents.
+Only those who had been properly elected whether to the local council, state assembly or federal parliament were allowed to hold office.
+This legal scrupulousness reflected in part the great respect of the federal and state civil bureaucracies for the rule of law.
+It is true that Dato Rahman Ya'akub and Taib Mahmud were given ministerial appointments in May 1969 despite the fact that their terms as MPs had expired and they had not yet been given new mandate by their Sarawak constituents.
 However, this irregularity occurred during the state of emergency when parliamentary democracy was suspended.